Setting up dynamic DNS (DDNS)

 🚧 How to Configure the DDNS

-For the purpose of this tutorial, we will be using DuckDNS.org
+For the purpose of this tutorial, we will be using DuckDNS.orgarrow-up-right

 1. Sign in and create an account with your preferred social media login.

-2. Follow the instructions on how to setup duckdns for linux cron.
+2. Follow the instructions on how to setup duckdns for linux cron.arrow-up-right

 3. Configure the beacon-chain to use your new DDNS subdomain.

-Be sure to familiarize yourself with the official docs and faqs.
+Be sure to familiarize yourself with the official docs and faqs.arrow-up-right

 🧩 Reference Material